 Large-scale construction projects in the building and infrastructure sectors have been prominent across Canada since the 2008 economic downturn.
 The value of construction projects has also increased, as evidenced by the skyscrapers built over the last decade in major Canadian cities.
 Infrastructure upgrades and development are often supported through Infrastructure Canada, a federal department headed by the Minister of Infrastructure and Communities.
 In addition to increased construction demand, individual projects have also become more extensive.

-Canyon Gold & Gravel is now positioned to benefit from the $25 Billion BC Government infrastructure fund created to rebuild the damaged highways and bridges caused by the floods and fires of 2022 in the Hope BC transportation corridors.
+Canyon Gold & Gravel is now positioned to benefit from the $25 Billion BC Government infrastructure fund created to rebuild the damaged highways and bridges caused by the floods and fires of 2022 in the Hope and BC interior transportation corridors.

 Gold has always been one of the world’s most precious and coveted metals.
 Rarity is the primary reason for its value.
 Estimates on global mine reserves of gold fluctuate slightly from year to year but are not much higher than 50,000 metric tons.